Archives: Documents

 Geographic Extent Notes

 MIT County This is an annual calculation that produces annual costs for various components (food, childcare, etc) and a required wage value to cover those costs for 14 family structures.
-You can find the documentation here.
+You can find the documentation here (PDF 5 KB).

 Self Sufficiency Standard County This is an annual calculation that produces annual costs for various components (food, childcare, etc) and a required wage value to cover those costs for many family structures.
 You can find the documentation here.

 C2ER County and MSA This is a widely-used annual index value but is available for a cost.
-You can find the documentation here.
+You can find the documentation here (PDF).

 WID Version?
 County and State